seanremenyi/Notes_aws_developer/README.md

 Speeds up queries: Speeds up queries relating to this alternative partition and sort key
-Flexible: You can create when you create your table or add it later ex email address (different partition key) sort key: last login
+Flexible: You can create when you create your table or add it later ex email address (different partition key) sort key: last login There is an initial quota of 20 global secondary indexes per table.
+To request a service quota increase

 query:
 A query operation finds items in a table based on the primary key attribute and a distinct value to search for.